Background pattern

 1. What is Zyclara and what is it used for

-Zyclara 3.75% cream contains the active ingredient imiquimod.
+Zyclara 3.75% cream contains the active substance imiquimod.

-This medication is prescribed for the treatment of actinic keratosis in adults, which is an Immune Response Modifier (to stimulate the human immune system).
+This medicine is prescribed for the treatment of actinic keratosis in adults, which is an Immune Response Modifier (to stimulate the human immune system).

-This medication stimulates your own immune system to produce natural substances that contribute to fighting your actinic keratosis.
+This medicine stimulates your own immune system to produce natural substances that help fight actinic keratosis.

-Actinic keratoses appear as rough skin areas present in people who have been exposed to a large amount of sunlight over the course of their lives.
-These areas can be the same color as your skin, or be grayish, pink, red, or brown.
+Actinic keratoses appear as rough areas of skin present in people who have been exposed to a large amount of sunlight over their lifetime.
+These areas can be the same color as your skin, or be greyish, pink, red, or brown.
 They can be flat and scaly, or raised, rough, hard, and wart-like.

-This medication should be used exclusively on actinic keratoses of the face or scalp, if your doctor has decided that it is the most suitable treatment for you.
+This medicine should only be used for actinic keratosis of the face or balding scalp, if your doctor has decided that it is the most suitable treatment for you.

-2. What you need to know before starting to use Zyclara
+2. What you need to know before you use Zyclara

 Do not use Zyclara

-• If you are allergic to imiquimod or any of the other components of this medication (listed in section 6).
+• if you are allergic to imiquimod or any of the other ingredients of this medicine (listed in section 6).

 Warnings and precautions